apereo/cas/docs/cas-server-documentation/logging/Logging.md

 By default, logged stacktraces are summarized and only the first few lines of the stacktrace are displayed in the output to reduce noise.
 If you wish to see the full stacktrace and disable the summary mode, you can consider changing the log level for the appropriate package to `DEBUG`.
-This behavior can be replaced and customized via your implementatation of the `LogMessageSummarizer`, that should be registered with CAS using the Java ServiceLoader API.
+This behavior can be replaced and customized via your implementation of the `LogMessageSummarizer`, that should be registered with CAS using the Java ServiceLoader API.
 In doing so and at a minimum, you need to create a `src/main/resources/META-INF/services/org.apereo.cas.util.LogMessageSummarizer` file with the following contents: